archivesspace/at-migration/README.md

 a container 3 is specified without a container 2.
 4. Some IDs are checked for uniqueness in AS but not AT.
 In these cases if an ID is not unique the problem will be corrected by adding ## along with some random string to the ID.
+5. If an assessment is linked to records from multiple repositories, duplicate assessments are created - one for each linked repository.
+6. If a problem occurs during migration, URI maps should be saved and allow you to continue from where you left off by checking the 'continue previous migration' box.
+This should work fairly seamlessly, but you should check the record migration stopped at as the migrator may correct for a duplicate ID where there is not actually one.

 HOW TOP CONTAINER UNIQUENESS IS DETERMINED